 3. Toys and Accessories

-Children may bring a special sleeping toy for naptime.
-On sharing days, children may bring one additional special toy to school to share with their friends.
-However, please note that these toys are subject to being damaged or lost.
+Children may not bring any toys from home to school.
+On sharing days, children may bring books to school to share with their friends.
+However, please note that these items are subject to being damaged or lost.
 No guns or weapon toys of any kind are permitted in the School.
 Other than sharing toys, children are not allowed to bring items from home.
 The School will not assume responsibility for lost or broken items.
 Jewelry, knives, war toys, nail polish, lipsticks, money (paper & coin), vitamins, pills and other items deemed dangerous by school administration are prohibited and may not be possessed by students in School.

 Starting a new school can be a difficult experience for parents and young children.
 We encourage parents and children to visit the School before and after enrollment.

 To ensure a smooth transition from home to school, parents are encouraged to visit the School with their child during Summer School and to participate in designated activities.

 Also, to make the transition from Preschool to Kindergarten and from Kindergarten to first grade smoother, at the end of each school year, preschoolers visit the kindergarten classes and kindergarten students visit first grade classes at Vahan and Anoush Chamlian Armenian School.

 On the first day of school, due to the School's occupancy permit limitations and the welfare of children, we ask that each child be accompanied to school by no more than two adults.